Henriette Akaba

-Henriette Michèle Akaba Edoa (born 7 June 1992), shortly Henriette Akaba, or Michèle Akaba, is a Cameroonian professional footballer, who plays as a forward for the Turkish Super League club ALG Spor and the Cameroon women's national team.
+Henriette Michèle Akaba Edoa (born 7 June 1992), shortly Henriette Akaba, or Michèle Akaba, is a Cameroonian professional footballer, who plays as a forward for the Cameroon women's national team.

-She has played in the Turkish Women's First Football League for Beşiktaş J.K. with jersey number 18 and in the Division 1 Féminine for ASJ Soyaux.

 Club career

 Akaba began her football career with Amazone FC in her hometown in Cameroon.
 In Spring 2008, she went to the rival Lorient FC Yaoundé, where she debuted as a senior player in the Ligue 2.
 After two and half years, she moved to Thailand in Spring 2010 to play for Bangkokthonburi SC in the Thailandish Women's First League.
 After one year, she returned home, and signed with Canon Yaoundé.
 In November 2011, Akaba joined Louves Minproff de Yaoundé.
 In Spring 2012, she moved to Russia to play for FC Energy Voronezh in the 2011–12 UEFA Women's Champions League.
 After only a half year, she returned to her country in June 2012, and joined Lorema FC Filles De Yaoundé.